Today, smartphones can completely replace a dedicated card reader and process payments on their own.

 Stripe and Adyen are both intended for developers and large businesses wanting to add Tap to Pay functionality into their own software.
 We therefore don’t recommend it for individual entrepreneurs or small businesses that simply just need to accept contactless payments.

-For example, Xero has integrated Stripe into its accounting software, so users only need to sign up with Stripe to accept contactless taps.
+For example, Xero has Stripe integrated in its accounting software, so accounting users only need to sign up with Stripe to accept contactless taps.

 Tap to Pay is sometimes confused with contactless payments in general.